Despite Bundesliga title, was Bayern Munich's 2016-17 season a failure?

 Bayern Munich’s 2016-17 season, some have said, was a failure.

 And that’s one of two things.
 It’s either ludicrous.
-Or it’s a glowing complement.
+Or it’s a glowing compliment.

 It’s also definitely another thing: It’s football.
 It’s soccer.
 It’s fußball.
 It’s whatever you want to call the game that depends so heavily on chance and a few momentous occasions that it turns the reasonable into the mad just as quick as it turns impending success into supposed outright failure.